mathnet/mathnet-numerics/docs/content/Build.md

 This website and documentation is automatically generated from of a set of [CommonMark](https://commonmark.org/) structured files in `doc/content/` using [FSharp.Formatting](https://tpetricek.github.io/FSharp.Formatting/).
-The final documentation can be built by calling `build.sh Docs`.
+The final documentation can be built by calling `build.sh docs`.

 However, for editing and previewing the docs on your local machine it is more convenient to run `build.sh DocsWatch` in a separate console instead, which